pharo-open-documentation/pharo-wiki/General/Baselines.md

 This type is the default one.
 If you change nothing to the baseline, it will use it.

-When the load type is linear, the packages will be loaded one by one with their requirement loaded before them.
+When the load type is linear, packages will be loaded one by one with their requirements loaded before them.

 #### Atomic loading